dh256git/project27/src/about/index.md

 ### The modest ambition

-In the short run, {{ site.brand }} is a digital, private notebook on a range of topics that matter to the author.
+{{ site.brand }} is a digital, private notebook on a range of topics that matter to Daniel and Danielle.
 It is a hobby activity and an opportunity to learn new skills and practice existing ones.

 [Read more about the modest ambition](./modest.html)

 ### The grand ambition

-However, there exists a vision on the grand scale too.
+However, there exists a vision on the grand scale too:
-In the long run, the single author corpus is expanded to a collection of peer-written and peer-reviewed content.
-The topics of the product owner's personal interest are expanded to community interest.
+**Together we learn, together we teach!**
+More people join {{ site.brand }} to learnn by getting involved.
+The team expands, and new projects are added.
+The growth of the library allows more visually impaired and learning disabled people to learn, even if they don't wish to get involved in projects.
+The team becomes a community.

 [Read more about the grand ambition](./grand.html)